What to do in the garden in September

 How to Store onions and garlic

-Onions will be ready either end August/September depending on the weather.
+Onions will be ready either at the end August or early September, depending on the weather.
 To harvest, bend over the top growth (if this hasn't already happened naturally) and harvest during a dry spell and ease the bulbs out of the earth.
 Onions need to rest on soil to dry out before bringing in for storage.
 Some years it can be difficult to find a dry spell to rest the onions outside so as an alternative, if the weather is poor, lay the onions out in the greenhouse - drop the foliage down between the slats and rest the onions on the slats which is ideal to dry them out.
 Onions can also be dried in a shed placed in netting or even on newspaper in a conservatory.
 The important point is that the onion bulbs are dry before storing and the same applies to harvesting Garlic.

 Garlic is similar, wait till the top growth starts to dry and turn brown usually in August/Sept.
 Store in a dry and light spot in the warmth rather than a cold area.